sairaatta/conquer_chess/docs/rulebook/README.md

   doing its many moves.

 TODO: [Consider adding a option that black can never make more moves than white](https://github.com/richelbilderbeek/conquer_chess/issues/111).

-- `[1.1.CC.0]` The time unit used in the game is a chess move.

-  For example, one can say: 'It takes one chess move to move a piece'.

-  How much seconds a chess move takes is set up in the game options.
-  From this, one can say: 'A chess move takes 8 seconds'.

 - `[1.2.CC.1]` The pieces of one color are from a race.